Axway/amplify-central/content/en/docs/integrate_with_central/platform-auth-examples.md

 }
 ```

-### Making the API Calls
+### Make the API Calls

-Now that you have a valid bearer token you can make platform calls as outlined in [Amplify Platform API docs](https://docs.axway.com/category/api).
-For example:
+Now that you have a valid bearer token you can make platform calls as outlined in [Amplify Platform API docs](https://docs.axway.com/category/api) and in the following examples.

-#### Calling Central
+#### Call Central

 ```sh
 curl --location --request GET 'https://apicentral.axway.com/apis/management/v1alpha1/environments' \